bsenftner/kvs/README.md

 mp_config->Init();
 ```

 The db is lazy loaded, upon first read/write of a key/value.
 The error callback is called when the lazy loading has issues.
+If the db has load issues, the provided default values are used for the keyValeyStore's operation.

 When reading a key/value a default value is given in case that key does not exist, for example because the db failed to load.